bloomberg/chromium.bb/src/docs/login/user_types.md

 cryptohome is mounted on tmpfs, and none of the data from the user session is persisted after the guest session ends.

-To test guest session state, use `GaiaSessionMixin` - this will set up appropriate guest session flags.
+To test guest session state, use `GuestSessionMixin` - this will set up appropriate guest session flags.

 Testing guest user login is more complicated, as guest login required Chrome